Reaching a Consensus in Predictive Loops: A model of peer-platform co-influence

 \section{A model of peer-platform co-influence}

-We propose a minimal model to describe evolving opinions subject to peer and platform influence.
+We start by setting up our model to describe evolving opinions subject to both peer and platform influence.
 We consider a population of $n$ networked individuals repeatedly interacting with a platform.
 During each interaction the platform recommends potentially personalized content which influences individuals opinions.
 Subsequently, individuals share opinions with their peers and influence each other.
 After a fixed time period, the platform observes expressed opinions and adjusts future predictions accordingly.
-To model this peer-platform co-influence, we treat each period of peer interaction as a separate instances of the Friedkin-Johnsen model where initial opinions depend on the platform's active predictions.
+We treat each period of peer interaction as a separate instances of the FJ model where initial opinions depend on the platform's active predictions.
 Subsequent instances are coupled in that predictions of the platform at instance $t$ come from a predictive model trained on the expressed opinion of individuals at instance $t-1$.
-We are interested in the long term equilibrium of this coupled dynamic.
+We are interested in the long-term equilibrium of this coupled dynamic.

-More concretely, we use $t=1,2,3,...$ to index separate instances of the Friedkin-Johnsen model.
-Accordingly, we use $\xv_\mathrm{init}^{(t)}$ to denote the initial opinion of individuals in instance $t$, and $\fv^{(t)}\in [0,1]^n$ to encode predictions for the $n$ individuals during instance $t$, and $\xv^*$ to denote individuals' innate opinions.
+Our concrete model is summarized in Algorithm~\ref{alg:retrainMain}.
+We use $t=1,2,3,...$ to index platform interactions and separate instances of the FJ model.
+Accordingly, we use $\xv_\mathrm{init}^{(t)}$ to denote the initial opinion of individuals in instance $t$, and $\fv^{(t)}\in [0,1]^n$ to encode predictions for the $n$ individuals during instance $t$.
+The vector $\xv^*$ denotes individuals' innate opinions, which can be thought of as prior beliefs, personal values or prejudices.
 To model platform influence, we assume initial opinions are a biased version of individuals' innate opinions, influenced by the predictions of the platform.
 The strength of the bias depends on individuals' susceptibility to platform influence.
 More formally,

-We introduce the diagonal matrix $\Db=\diag(\beta_1,\ldots,\beta_n)$ with $\beta_i\in[0,1]$ to denote the susceptibility of each individual $i\in[n]$ to platform influence.
-For $\beta_i=0$, the initial state of individual $i$ corresponds to their innate opinions $x_i^*$, akin to the classical interpretation of the Friedkin-Johnsen model.
+where the diagonal matrix $\Db=\diag(\beta_1,\ldots,\beta_n)$ with $\beta_i\in[0,1]$ denotes the susceptibility of each individual $i\in[n]$ to platform influence.
+For $\beta_i=0$, the initial state of individual $i$ corresponds to their innate opinions $x_i^*$, akin to the classical interpretation of the FJ model.
 The larger $\beta_i$, the more individual $i$'s opinion is confounded by the predictions.